 As part of the Fiscal Year 2025 General Appropriations Act, the Legislature authorized the Division to use up to \$165 million from the General Reserve Fund during Fiscal Year 2025 to purchase, redeem, defease, or otherwise extinguish Outstanding Bonds to reduce the Annual Debt Service Requirement and the aggregate amount of Bonds Outstanding (the "Debt Reduction Program"), which will reduce the Enterprise's unrestricted cash during Fiscal Year 2025.
-The Enterprise transferred \$165 million from the General Reserve Fund to the Board to effectuate the Debt Reduction Program and \$195.8 million of Outstanding Bonds were tendered for purchase at a cost of \$155.5 million.
-The remaining \$9.5 million authorized for the Debt Reduction Program, if not subsequently used during Fiscal Year 2025, will be returned to the General Reserve Fund.
+The Enterprise transferred \$165 million from the General Reserve Fund to the Board to effectuate the Debt Reduction Program and \$195.8 million of Outstanding Bonds were tendered for purchase at a cost of \$155.5 million in October 2024.
+The remaining \$9.5 million authorized for the Debt Reduction Program will be returned to the General Reserve Fund.